 Your doctor may also order an ionized (free) calcium test.

 Hypercalcemia (“hyper” = high, “calcemia” = calcium in the blood) is when calcium blood levels rise above 10.5 mg/dL.
 We detail all the causes of high blood calcium here.
-However, one cause often goes unnoticed, especially in older people: hyperparathyroidism.
+However, one cause often goes unnoticed, especially in older people: hyperparathyroidism (see more below).

 Calcium blood levels depend on several important factors, including :

 PTH also increases the amount of vitamin D that is converted to its active form, calcitriol.
-Active vitamin D increases calcium absorption in the gut and limits the amount of calcium being excreted .
+Active vitamin D increases calcium absorption in the gut and limits the amount of calcium lost via the kidneys .

 Phosphorus binds to calcium.
-When phosphorous rises in the blood, calcium levels drop.
+When phosphorus rises in the blood, calcium levels tend to drop.
 Conversely, if phosphorus becomes depleted, calcium levels rise.
 This can sometimes lead to hypercalcemia (high calcium) .

 Last, but not least, calcium levels are dependent on magnesium.
 When magnesium levels are normal, calcium is not affected.
-But if magnesium levels are low, it can suppress the amount of PTH being secreted.
+But if magnesium levels are low, it can suppress parathyroid hormone (PTH) release.
 This leads to a drop in calcium levels.
-Magnesium deficiency can be a cause of hypocalcemia (calcium deficiency) .
+That’s why magnesium deficiency can be a cause of hypocalcemia (calcium deficiency) .

 Hyperparathyroidism or an overactive parathyroid gland is the most common cause of hypercalcemia (high calcium).
-An enlargement of one or more of your parathyroid glands (either benignly or due to cancer) will cause this condition [9, 10].
+An enlargement of one or more of the parathyroid glands (either benignly or due to cancer) will cause this condition [8, 9].